 With architecture, I found something I loved.
-But, I also discovered my interest in engineering was much smaller that my desire to tell stories.
-Always inserting narrative into my concepts, I decided to shift my focus.
-I began working as a production designer on short films at USC, and then headed to the AFI Conservatory to complete my MFA in Production Design.
+I love design.
+But, I was always inserting narratives into my concepts.
+So, I decided to shift my focus and began working as a production designer on shorts at USC.
+Then, I headed to the AFI Conservatory to complete my MFA in Production Design.

 No, what I like is a jumble of the tangible and intangible, of beauty and ugliness that somehow sets me a-tingle. -James M. Cain